msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image16.tiff
 :name: fig9

-Figure 9: Tip/tilt maps of cubic and hexagonal crystals oriented at with the \[001\] and \[001\](a and b, respectively) at the (α,β:0,0) positions.
+Tip/tilt maps of cubic and hexagonal crystals oriented at with the \[001\] and \[001\](a and b, respectively) at the (α,β:0,0) positions.
 :::